 If you have ETAs that are performing well, you can always keep them live, as these ads will still run and will continue giving you performance and insights.
-However, remember that editing or creating new ones won’t be possible when the significant change applies.
+However, remember that editing or creating new ones won’t be possible.

 How to assess RSAs performance?

 Good question!
 With RSAs, Google provides an asset report for each ad element within your responsive search ad.
 This will help you see which assets are performing best and which are not doing so well, so you can use these insights to create better RSAs moving forward.

 You can check the asset report by following these steps:

 - Sign in to your Google Ads account.